-Homework is differentiated by Foundation / General / Credit levels ranging from revision puzzle sheets to essay writing.
-Much is skills based to reinforce learning in the classroom or centres round the presentation of arguments and conclusions.
+Homework is differentiated by Curriculum for Excellence levels ranging from revision puzzle sheets to essay writing.
+Much is skills and research based to reinforce learning in the classroom or centres round the presentation of arguments and conclusions.
+In S3 there is an emphasis on skills preparation for national qualifications.